-The site assessment therefore shows that there are three sites in total that are potentially suitable to be put forward as proposals for housing allocations as part of the Staverton Neighbourhood Plan, with Site 2 and Site 20 proving to be the most favourable sites when assessed against all criteria.
-These three sites are a 'pool' of potential development locations which in total could accommodate a higher number than the identified housing need; however only one or two of these would need to be selected to meet the identified housing need of 15 homes.
+The site assessment therefore shows that there are four sites in total that are potentially suitable to be put forward as proposals for housing allocations as part of the Staverton Neighbourhood Plan, with Site 2 and Site 20 proving to be the most favourable sites when assessed against all criteria.
+These four sites are a 'pool' of potential development locations which in total could accommodate a higher number than the identified housing need; however only one of two of these would need to be selected to meet the identified housing need of 15 homes.

-7.2 Review of SNDPC Site Assessment Statement (September 2017)
+7.2 Review of Staverton Parish Council Site Assessment Statement (September 2017)

-As part of the technical support, AECOM has reviewed the site assessment document produced by the Staverton Neighbourhood Development Plan Committee to establish whether the document provides a sound justification for the selection of sites for allocation in the Neighbourhood Plan.
+As part of the technical support, AECOM has reviewed the site assessment document produced by the Parish Council to establish whether the document provides a sound justification for the selection of sites for allocation in the Neighbourhood Plan.